-The Responsible Business Lending Coalition (RBLC), a group of non-profit and for-profit leaders and small business advocates joined together to protect main street from irresponsible small business lending.
+The Responsible Business Lending Coalition (RBLC), a group of non-profit and for-profit leaders and small business advocates, joined together in 2015 to protect main street from irresponsible small business lending.
 On May 2nd, the group was honored by the California Reinvestment Coalition in Oakland with a Community Heroes Award.

 Left to right: Gabriel Villarreal of Opportunity Fund, Heidi Pickman of CAMEO, Kurt Chilcott of CDC Small Business, Louis Caditz-Peck of LendingClub, Brian Pifer of Small Business Majority, Gwendy Brown of Opportunity Fund, Paulina Gonzalez of California Reinvestment Coalition.

 The RBLC was recognized for successfully leading an effort last year to pass California's SB 1235, the nation's first truth-in-lending law for small business financing.
 Gabriel, our Senior Policy Advocate, accepted the award alongside Heidi Pickman of CAMEO; here are his remarks in full:

 Good evening everybody.
 My name is Gabriel Villarreal, Policy Advocate at Opportunity Fund, and I am honored to accept this award on behalf of the Responsible Business Lending Coalition.

 The RBLC is a group of private sector and not for profit lenders and advocates who all believe that small business owners deserve access to responsible, affordable capital.